10 Best Free Online PDF Tools for Students and Professionals in 2026

 docs.google.com | Free with Google account | Variable quality | No practical size limit

-Uploading a PDF to Google Drive and opening it with Google Docs converts it to an editable document for free.
+When you upload a PDF to Google Drive and open it with Google Docs, it turns into an editable document for free.

-Best for: Users who need to quickly edit simple text PDFs and are already in the Google ecosystem.
+Best for: Folks who need to tweak simple text PDFs and are comfy in the Google ecosystem.

 10. Online2PDF